fggo/html/README.md

 ```

 ### Change Inline/Block
-'inline-block' causes a block-level element to flow like an inline element,<br>
-while retaining other features of a block-level element.
+'inline-block' causes a block-level element to flow like an inline element, while retaining other features of a block-level element.
 ```css
 li{display:inline;  /*display: inline  block  inline-block  none*/
 	margin-right:10px;}